Browns Damarious Randall on buying jerseys if Cavs win Finals: ‘Obviously, it was a joke’

 "That just kind of goes to show that this Cleveland fan base is great.
 And I mean, I'm actually excited about it because just to know that the fan base is like this.
 I really can't imagine how it'll be once the Browns start winning a lot of games here."

 Randall, who the Browns acquired in a trade with Green Bay in March, is a fan of Steph Curry and the Golden State Warriors.
+He said he relates to Curry's story of overcoming injuries.
+The two have never met.

+Randall made sure to clarify that just because he likes Curry, he's not against LeBron James.

+“I am not anti-LeBron.
+I am actually a big LeBron fan, as well, but when he is going against Steph, I would rather Steph over LeBron.
+At the end of the day they are both great, great players.
+I definitely respect everything that LeBron has done for this community and for this city and state.
+He is one of the greatest players to ever touch a basketball if you ask me," Randall said.

 His posts about the Cavs vs. Warriors matchup didn't sit well with Cleveland fans.

 It also prompted a response for recently-retired Joe Thomas.
-The former Cleveland Browns tackle voiced his support for LeBron James and the Cavaliers.
+The former Cleveland Browns tackle voiced his support for James and the Cavaliers.
 No word if his tweet was a joke too.